xuwei-k/eff-scalaz/README.md

    } yield i
  ```

- For a given domain, this can a be a bit annoying to annotate all the methods like askAndTell with all the set of required
+ For a given domain, this can a be a bit annoying to annotate all the methods like `askAndTell` with the set of all required
  effect members.
 So you might want to declare, for that domain, a stack of all the effects you are going to use and directly
  create values for that stack:
 ```